A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 India has classified TRF as a “terrorist organization” and linked it to the outlawed Islamist group Lashkar-e-Tayyiba, which was behind the deadly Mumbai attacks in 2008 and has a much higher profile.

-Kashmir police on Thursday published notices naming three suspects allegedly involved in the attack.
+Two days after the massacre, Kashmir police published notices naming three suspects allegedly involved in the attack.
 Two of the three are Pakistani nationals, according to the notices.
 They did not say how the men were identified.

 How have India and Pakistan responded?